 The Company's liquidity needs have typically arisen from the funding of our research and development programs and the launch of new products, working capital requirements, and other strategic initiatives.
-Recently, the Company has met these cash requirements through cash on hand, working capital management, and sales of products and services.
+Most recently, the Company has met these cash requirements through cash on hand, working capital management, and sales of products and services.
 In the past, the Company has also received proceeds from certain private placements and public offerings of our securities.
-For the three months ended July 31, 2023, the Company had a net loss of approximately \$2.6 million and cash used in operations of approximately \$4.0 million.
-As of July 31, 2023, the Company had an accumulated deficit of approximately \$79.9 million and cash on hand of approximately \$4.9 million.
-The Company believes that cash on hand, together with expected cash provided from operations for the remainder of fiscal year 2024, are adequate to fund operations through at least 12 months from the filing of this 10-Q. However, should the Company's revenue expectations not materialize, the Company believes it has cost reduction strategies that could be implemented without disrupting the business or restructuring the Company.
-Should the Company be required to raise additional capital, there can be no assurance that management would be successful in raising such capital on terms acceptable to us, if at all.
+While the Company believes it has strategies to increase revenues and reduce costs which can be implemented without disrupting the business or completely restructuring the Company, there can be no assurances.
+Should the Company be required to raise additional capital or seek to obtain financing, there can be no assurance that management would be successful in raising such capital or obtaining such financing on terms acceptable to us, if at all.